ivyT26/FirstTime-LearnGit/README.md

     -if branch1 wants to merge into master, use git merge while in master (git merge branch1) -if you want to merge master into branch1, do git merge master while in branch1

+### **5.1 a)** Merge Conflicts

+If there is a merge conflict, git will notify you and ask you which changes you want to keep and/or delete.
+You can modify this within VS code.

 ## **Step 5.2**: Pushing local repository into remote repository on Github and creating a PR to merge into master

 Used git push to move changes in local repo to remote repo, then make a pull request.